 Students apply for the course from a variety of backgrounds, both directly from A-level or other Level 3 courses (eg CACHE) or from having left education.

 No specific A-level subject is required.
 If students wish to train to become teachers in Wales following graduation, they will need B grades, at GCSE level, in English and Mathematics, and a B grade in Welsh - if they wish to train through the medium of Welsh.
 They will need a C grade in GCSE Science.

 The course welcomes students from non-standard entry backgrounds and we consider experience, relevant life skills and academic potential when assessing applicants.

 During the first semester, all students undertake a study skills module, which helps prepare them for the requirements of higher education.

 The nature of the degree means our graduates have the skills, the attributes, the understanding and the abilities to work in a variety of sectors, including the education sector, social care, health and similar professions, as well as the voluntary sector.

 Our degree is relevant for those graduates who wish to train to become teachers through the Post Graduate Certificate in Education (PGCE) route as the degree gives the background and the depth of understanding regarding issues that are relevant for primary school children.
 Other graduates have continued their studies with a variety of master's programmes.

-Students are responsible for meeting the cost of essential textbooks, printing and copying and stationery and of producing such essays, assignments and dissertations as are required to fulfil the academic requirements for each programme of study.
+- Students are responsible for meeting the cost of essential textbooks, printing and copying and stationery and of producing such essays, assignments and dissertations as are required to fulfil the academic requirements for each programme of study.

 "Education Studies: Primary enables you to strive for progress, not perfection.
 It’s a really friendly course, where you get both practical and theoretical experience, with expert lecturers always on hand.
 Lifelong friends have been made.
 Remember, goals are dreams with deadlines!"